 Wilhelm and his family arrived in Philadelphia, Pennsylvania on the boat the Neptune, John Mason, Master, on September 23, 1753 from Rotterdam, The Netherlands.
 Wilhelm's trip originated in Tauberbischofsheim, Baden Germany.
 The ships log shows Wilhelm Wurtz, Sr., and Wilhelm Wurtz, Jr. Only male passengers over the age of 16 are listed in the logs.
 Conrad at the time of arrival would have been approximately 12-13 years old and Peter, even thou 16 based on his calculated birth date, did not sign as he probably noted his age as 15 at the time.
 Wilhelm Wurtz and Wilhelm Wurtz, Jr. signed next to each other on the Oath of Abjuration list, logged at the Court House of Philadelphia, Monday, the 24th of September 1753.
 Neither Wilhelm nor Wilhelm, Jr. could write, so their signatures were transcribed for them.
 Wilhelm, Sr. did place his mark, an X. Wilhelm Wurtz, Jr. signature is noted by the words On Board.
-It appears that Wilhelm may have spent the first few years in America in the Lancaster, Lehigh Valley area of Pennsylvania and/or Maryland, because he does not appear in the Loudoun County, Virginia tax list until 1767, along with his son Conrad, and he was shown living in Lancaster when he was naturalized on April 10, 1761 in Philadelphia.
+It appears that Wilhelm may have spent the first few years in America in the Lancaster, Lehigh Valley area of Pennsylvania and/or Maryland, because he does not appear in the Loudoun County, Virginia (near Lovettsville) tax list until 1767, along with his son Conrad, and he was shown living in Lancaster when he was naturalized on April 10, 1761 in Philadelphia.
 Also Wilhelm and Wilhelm Jr. appear in the 1754 Pennsylvania Census as living in Philadelphia.
-By 1767 there was no trace of Wilhelm Wurtz, Jr..
-His daughter Maria had married Michael (Laufer) Runner and was living in Frederick, Maryland and would remain there until her death.
-Son, Peter, who was naturalized in 1775 in New Jersey, appears to have spent a couple years in the Middletown, Maryland area for he does not appear in the Loudoun County tax list until 1788 and his son Jacob, born in 1760, was baptized in Middletown.
+By 1767 there was no trace of Wilhelm Wurtz, Jr. His daughter Maria had married Michael (Laufer) Runner and was living in Frederick, Maryland and would remain there until her death.
+Son, Peter, who was naturalized in 1775 in New Jersey, appears to have spent a couple years in the Middletown, Maryland area for he does not appear in the Loudoun County tax list until 1788 and Peter’s son Jacob, born in 1760, was baptized in Middletown.
 In 1772 Wilhelm leased 100 acres from Lord George William Fairfax in Loudoun County.

 If you have any questions or comments about the information on this site, please contact us.
 We look forward to hearing from you.